phoebetwong/phoebetwong.github.io/resume.md

 ---
 ### Voter Participation Center, Washington DC, Jan 2020 - present
 *Senior Director of Data Science & Analytics, Jan 2020 - Present*<br>
-- Provide data science and analytics leadership to improve the results of large-scale voter registration and turnout programs through data-driven decisions.
+- Provide data science and analytics leadership to large-scale direct mail and digital programs, with over $160M budget and 360M pieces of mail sent in 2020, and generated 1.6M voter registration and 5M vote-by-mail applications.
-- Lead a growing team of data scientists and engineers to productionize and deploy machine learning models that predict individuals’ response likelihood to direct mail programs, doubling the programs’ response rates.
+- Lead a growing team of data scientists and engineers to execute end-to-end ML/AI solutions that improve program efficiency; deployed ML models resulted in 2x increase in voter registration programs’ success rates.
+- Supervise the design, implementation, and evaluation of randomized controlled experiments to create product insights (e.g., A/B tests and multi-variate tests).
-- Modernize the org’s data infrastructure by rebuilding data pipelines on AWS; ingesting over 360MM records from a variety of sources with daily updates.
+- Modernize the org’s data infrastructure by building new ETL pipelines on AWS; manage over 15TB of data from multiple sources with daily updates.
 - Communicate model results and analyses to major donors and partners.
 <br>

 ### Equal Citizens, Washington DC, Apr 2017 - Dec 2019
 *Finance Director, Apr 2019 - Dec 2019*<br>
 *Executive Director, Apr 2017 - Mar 2019*
--	Founded the nonprofit with Harvard Law Professor Lawrence Lessig to advance democracy reform with high-profile litigation, advocacy, and education projects.
+-	Founded the nonprofit with Harvard Law Professor Lawrence Lessig to advance U.S. democracy reform with high-profile litigation, advocacy, and education projects.
 - Led a network of staffs, consultants, volunteers, and cross-functional teams to deliver projects within budget and under tight deadlines; developed fundraising and public relations strategies; maintained IRS/legal compliance.
 <br>